Salathé Wall

 The Salathé Wall is one of the original big wall climbing routes up El Capitan, a 3000 ft high granite monolith in Yosemite National Park.
 The Salathé Wall was named by Yvon Chouinard in honor of John Salathé, a pioneer of rock climbing in Yosemite.
-The route is recognized in the historic climbing text Fifty Classic Climbs of North America and is considered a classic around the world.
+The route is recognized in the historic climbing text Fifty Classic Climbs of North America and is considered a classic worldwide.

 Climbing history

 First ascents

 Rock climber Chuck Pratt bivouacking during the first ascent of the Salathé Wall in September 1961.

 The first ascent was in 1961 by Royal Robbins, Tom Frost, and Chuck Pratt.
 After climbing about a quarter of the route, they retreated to re-supply, leaving four fixed ropes in place.
 Quickly returning, they jumared back up the ropes and totally committed to climbing the upper wall in a single push, which they did in 6 days using only 15 bolts total.
 The route was about 25% free climbing with sections of run-out at grade 5.9, and the rest being aid climbing which was also difficult at grade A4.
 A year later, Robbins and Frost returned and did the route in a single push from the bottom.

 In 1972, Peter Haan became the first to aid climb the route alone as a rope solo, using pitons for aid and protection.
 It was his first big wall climb.